A road trip around Iceland has been at the top of my must-do list for many years and I went into this trip with such high expectations.

 As mentioned, the terrain does get rocky down here.
 My clumsy ass managed to bust open my thongs (flip flops), and I had to limp and hop my way back up on the rough ground.

-Much to the amusement of everyone we walked past.
+Much to the amusement of everyone who walked past.

 As I hopped away my only remaining thought was what would happen to this mass of water in the middle of winter when the snow and ice cover the area?
 I hope to come back and see it for myself one day!